Search within:

 • Be prepared to accept a university faculty position or other leadership roles in the field of curriculum or instruction

 Students completing the program full time (12 hours per semester), typically complete the program in 4 years and are typically in residence at the Athens campus of Ohio University for at least 2 years.
+The Curriculum and Instruction doctoral program requires a minimum of 70 credit hours beyond the master's degree.

-Foundations Core: minimum 7 semester hours
+• Foundations Core courses – minimum 7 semester hours

-Research Core: minimum 18 semester hours
+• Research Core courses – minimum 18 semester hours

-Specialization: minimum 20 semester hours
+• Specialization Requirement – minimum 20 semester hours

-• 20 hours of courses at 7000 level or above to be compatible with the student’s career goals and approved in advance by the student’s program committee.
+• 20 hours of courses at the 7000 level or above to be compatible with the student’s career goals and approved in advance by the student’s program committee.
 A cognate may include a limited number of selected, rigorous 5000-6000 level courses with committee approval only upon entry into the doctoral program.

 • Currently, specialization areas include early childhood education, mathematics education, middle childhood education, reading education, science education, social studies education, and special education.
 Other areas of specialization may be available based on the expertise of doctoral faculty.

-Dissertation: minimum 10 semester hours
+• Dissertation – minimum 10 semester hours

-It is expected that all candidates completing a doctoral degree in the Department of Teacher Education will propose, conduct, and prepare a comprehensive written report of an individually designed research study addressing a significant educational issue that will advance the field of teacher education and will prepare the scholar for future research.
+• It is expected that all candidates completing a doctoral degree in the Department of Teacher Education will propose, conduct, and prepare a comprehensive written report of an individually designed research study addressing a significant educational issue that will advance the field of teacher education and will prepare the scholar for future research.

 Funding Information